-The Bank uses the following hierarchy for determining and disclosing the fair value of financial instruments by valuation technique:
+The Bank uses the following hierarchy for measuring and disclosing fair values of financial instruments:

-- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities - Level 2: valuation techniques for which all inputs which have a significant effect on the fair value recorded in the financial statements are observable, either directly or indirectly; - Level 3: valuation techniques not based on observable market data, which use inputs that have a significant effect on the recorded fair value and that are not based on observable market data.
+- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities; - ▶ Level 2: techniques for which all inputs, which have a significant effect on the recorded fair value are observable, either directly or indirectly; and - Level 3: valuation techniques not based on observable market data, which use inputs that have a significant effect on the recorded fair value and that are not based on observable market data.
 If a fair value measurement uses observable inputs that require significant adjustment, the measurement is a Level 3 measurement.
 Significance of used inputs is assessed for aggregated fair value measurement.